 There are lots of factors to think about when finding the right keyman insurance such as knowing who to cover, how much and for how long, and that is even before you consider the tax liability.
 As with any financial product, keyman insurance providers will have a variety of rates.
 It is therefore important to shop around for a keyman insurance quote.

-It's important to speak to a competent protection specialist to find the most suitable keyman insurance policy for you and your company.
-MoneytotheMasses has vetted the service of an independent protection specialist that provides an excellent service.
+It's important to speak to a competent business protection specialist to find the most suitable keyman insurance policy for you and your company.
+MoneytotheMasses has vetted the service of an independent protection specialist that provides excellent service.